marzhall/kyuu/readme.md

 filesystem operations of `READ` and `WRITE`, such as through using `cat` and `echo message > queue` in bash.

-When the kyuu daemon is spun up by the `kyuu` client, by defult, its virtual filesystem will be mounted in the directory `$KYUUPATH`; if `$KYUUPATH` is unset, it will create a new directory `$HOME/kyuus` and mount there.
+When the kyuu daemon is spun up by the `kyuu` client, by default, its virtual filesystem will be mounted in the directory `$KYUUPATH`; if `$KYUUPATH` is unset, it will create a new directory `$HOME/kyuus` and mount there.